-Net Position
+Risk Management Fund Net Position

-\$ (1,564,797)
+Net Position - Beginning, as restated \$ (1,564,797)

-(1,130,901)
+Change in Net Position (1,130,901)

-\$ (2,695,698)
+Net Position - Ending \$ (2,695,698)

-\$

 Lottery Fund

 The Lottery Fund, an enterprise fund, had a deficit net position of \$27.6 million at June 30, 2024.
 The Lottery Fund is primarily used to record lottery ticket revenues and to account for activities such as administrative and operating expenses of the Lottery Commission and the distribution of revenues.